 - Thoracic kyphosis (dowager’s hump).

-Vertebral compression fractures are not always easy to diagnose.
-During a physical exam, your pain specialist will ask questions to try to pinpoint or rule out a vertebral fracture.
-In addition, a neurological examination may be done to evaluate motor and sensory responses.
+A vertebral compression fracture is not always easy to diagnose.
+During a physical exam, your pain specialist will ask questions to pinpoint or rule out a vertebral fracture.
+Also, a neurological examination may be done to evaluate motor and sensory responses.
 Diagnostic techniques include:

 - A CAT scan to determine if a fractured bone is stable.

-- A nuclear bone scan can also be used to determine when the fracture occurred.
-The age of the fracture is sometimes important to help guide treatment options.
+- A nuclear bone scan can determine when the fracture occurred and therefore help guide treatment options.

-At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind and spirit.
-We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become a collaborative partner in their recovery process.
+At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind, and spirit.
+We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become collaborative partners in their recovery process.
 Compression fracture-related pain can last as long as three months without treatment.
 At PMIR Medical Center, we offer a variety of vertebral compression fracture pain management and treatment options, including (but not limited to):